Mommy Has Thyroid Cancer

-I recently wrote a guest blog post for HypothyroidMom about what it was like to tell my son that I had cancer.
+This is from a guest blog post I wrote for HypothyroidMom about what it was like to tell my son that I had cancer.
 This is one decision that many of us with cancer struggle with, as we are often desperate to shield our children from the truth in order to protect them.
 I hope it helps anyone struggling with this decision!

 Written by Jill Gurfinkel